Peter McVerry: Fighting homelessness

 In 2013, the charity worked with almost 3,600 vulnerable youths.
 There was controversy in 2014 when a candidate for political office used images of McVerry in campaign leaflets, and McVerry denied that he was endorsing any particular candidate.
 He appealed to the government to buy more housing for the homeless.
 He advocated greater spending to help reduce inequality.
 In 2014, he stated that the crisis of homelessness was threatening middle-class and working-class families.

 In 2015, Trinity College Dublin awarded him with an honorary doctorate.

-In 2015, he was awarded the UCD Alumni Award in Science.
+The same year, he was awarded the UCD Alumni Award in Science.